Thursday, May 16, 2024

 The Murph Challenge

-Memorial Day is just around the corner (May 3oth if you’ve forgotten), and whether you’re new to CrossFit or not, you’ve probably heard about Murph at some point.
+Memorial Day is just around the corner (May 27th if you’ve forgotten), and whether you’re new to CrossFit or not, you’ve probably heard about Murph at some point.
+In class we will be completing Murph B day May 24th and A day May 28th.

 In case you’re unfamiliar, “Murph” is a classic CrossFit workout known as a Hero WOD.
 Hero WOD’s are made by CrossFit to honor the men and women that have fallen in the line of duty.
 This one is specifically to honor Navy Lieutenant Michael Murphy, who was killed in action in Afghanistan on June28th, 2005.